LucCogito/BattleSquares/Docs/Design.md

 * Boomerang
   * Every 2.5 seconds shoots a crescent projectile that passes through enemies and returns to the player

-Player can access Pause screen through one of these actions:
+Player can access Pause screen through one of these events:
 * Pressing ESC button
   * "PAUSE" text displays above Restart button
   * Press ESC again to exit